BiteSizedBeans/startup/notes.md

 ## React Notes Pt 1

 This was different.
 Honestly it took me a long time before I even felt like I was remotly understanding what was going on.
 Right now I have averything in one big CSS sheet, and intuition says that's not very smart lol.
 I'd be interested to see how most people do it.
 I think one of the reasons it was so hard was because I'm not using bootstrap, so I had to do all the styling myself.

+## React Notes Pt 2

+This was wild.
+I think I got it down as long as I have my usestates and use effects localized to individual pages.
+I have a couple pieces of data that need to be remembered across multiple pages and I ended up using the use context stuff for that.
+It got kinda messy but it works!
+The only thing that doesn't work now (other than API calls and stored/processed username and stuff) is making sure that chat history gets saved to the currently selected file.
+I think some of the use context stuff I have set up now will also probably eventually end up stored in a database and not locally, but idk tbh.